Oblivious-Oblivious/skeleton/README.md

   context;
 end

-# Initialize a server with middleware passed in as an array parameter
+# Initialize a server choose what middleware to add
-server = Skeleton::Server.new([
+server = Skeleton::Server.new
-  Skeleton::CORSHandler.new,
-  app
-])
+  .add(Skeleton::CORSHandler.new)
+  .add(app)

-# Bind to an address on a port
+  .bind_tcp("127.0.0.1", 8080) # Bind to an address on a port .listen;                     # Blocking listen
-server.bind_tcp "127.0.0.1", 8080

-# Blocking listen
-server.listen

 ### Non blocking version
 # spawn { server.listen }